hngo4619/cos-postgresql/README.md

 pip install -r requirements.txt
 ```

 Run the python script.
 Depending on where you are exporting a CSV to between AWS S3 or IBM COS, you must pass in a corresponding flag and have the ini section values populated.
+You can optionally pass in the `--delete` flag to delete each local file created.
 ```
-python data-transfer.py export-database.ini --e --aws/--ibm
+python data-transfer.py export-database.ini --e --aws/--ibm --delete
 ```